youpiwaza/ansible-install-web-server/nomenclature-and-folder-tree.md

       - /reverse-proxy
         - /traefik
           - traefik.yml
-    - /clients
-      - /spongebob
-        - /spongebob-com            # spongebob.com
-          - wordpress-stack--generated.yml
-          - agenda.yml              # Sub folder dedicated container > spongebob.com/agenda/
-        - /sub-spongebob-com        # sub.spongebob.com
-          - main.yml
-        - /mini-website-preview
-          - main.yml

 ## Naming conventions

 ### Networks

-TYPE-TECHNO/SUB_CLIENT_URI-[DESCRIPTION]
+TYPE-TECHNO---SUBDOMAIN--CLIENT-URI--EXT---[DESCRIPTION]

 Examples:

-- core-traefik-public
+- core---traefik-public
-- dev-spongebob_com
+- client---dev--spongebob--com
-- prod-spongebob_com
+- client---spongebob--com
-- prod-sub_spongebob_com
+- client---sub--spongebob-other-website--com

 #### Network recommandations

-Containers will access the internet through the overlay attachable "core-traefik-public" network.
+Containers will access the internet through the overlay attachable "core---traefik-public" network.

-- Be sure to connect only required containers (~webserver:80 & :443)
+- Be sure to connect only required containers ports (~webserver:80 & :443)
-- Use a private network for project containers' connections.
+- Use a private network for inner project containers' connections.

 ### Project & datas storages

 ~~As much as possible, datas will be stored in a /home/STUFF folder, to facilitate rights managements.~~

-No, as much as possible, named volumes will be used (stored in /docker/ folder..).
+No, for security reasons, named volumes will be used (automaticcaly stored in /docker/ folder..).

+Access to data will be available through

+- Manual access:
+  - `docker exec bash` into the container
+  - `docker run` a temp container with a temp volume binded to host
+- Auto/client access
+  - `docker run` a temp container with a temp volume binded to host's DOCKER_PEON folder, allowing SSH restricted access

+See the [documentation](./main-and-logs-commands.md) for more examples.

+---

 Clients project will be splitted in 3: